-Then after the inflammation has settled, you gradually introduce foods one at a time, and by monitoring the body’s responses, you can feel where there is a problem food.
+Then after the inflammation has settled, you gradually introduce foods one at a time, and by feeling and monitoring the body’s responses, you discover where there is a problem food.

-If the inflammatory symptoms stopped when the food was removed but then returned once the food is reintroduced, then the food should be eliminated from your diet.
+If the inflammatory symptoms stopped when the food was removed but then returned once the food is reintroduced, then that food should be eliminated from your diet.

 How long does an Elimination Diet go for?

-This is like asking, “How long is a piece of string”, as it depends on what you are dealing with.
+It’s like asking ‘How long is a piece of string’, as it depends on what you are dealing with.
 If you don’t have too much going on with your body apart from some bloating etc, then three weeks off potentially aggravating foods is usually long enough to allow these foods to fully clear from your body and determine if your symptoms have gone.